 Built for the 2007 Solar Decathlon by a team of more than 800 students and faculty, it was designed to provide a tangible example of sustainable design and energy strategies that are relevant to our climate in Pennsylvania.
 The home was first assembled at Penn State and engineered for transport to Washington, D.C.
 During the decathlon, thousands of visitors toured the competing homes while the student teams used their homes to score points in 10 decathlon contests including engineering, marketability.
 The Penn State team scored fourth place in the field of 20 international universities.
 At the close of the decathlon, students disassembled MorningStar and transported it back to Penn State, where it stands permanently for the benefit of Penn State and Pennsylvania’s communities.

-At this time, in order for our students, community and SI staff to stay as safe as possible during the COVID-19 pandemic, in-person tours of the Sustainability Experience are not being offered.
-However, you can continue to utilize this great resource in any of the following ways, on their own or in combination:
+At this time, in order for our students, community and SI staff to stay as safe as possible during the COVID-19 pandemic, we have made the decision to limit in-person tours of the Sustainability Experience Center to Penn State affiliated groups.
+However, external groups can continue to utilize this great resource in any of the following ways, on their own or in combination:

 - Writing a Sustainable Future: SEC Creative Writing Project

 This module is available to individuals and to faculty to use as part of their classroom experience.
 Participants will first take a ‘written tour’ of the Sustainability Experience, learning about the different projects at the site as well as the site’s history.
 Participants are then asked to complete a 30-minute exercise to respond to a writing prompt.
 There is even an option to have students upload and share their writing projects to the Sustainability Institute.
 View module here.